- The Benefits of Climbing-Specific Training

 How to train on a Climbing hangboard to climb better?

-- Warm-up: Before you begin, make sure you warm up properly, just like you would before a climbing session.
-Just tighten different
+- Warm-up: Before you begin, make sure you warm up thoroughly, just as you would before a climbing session.
+Just by tightening different

-holds with full hands without hanging on them is a good start.
-Then gradually intensify your suspensions by taking your time.
+holds Holding your hands without hanging on them is a good start.
+Then gradually intensify your suspensions over time.
 This prepares your muscles and joints and reduces the risk of injury. - Avoid arches: It is advisable to stay on

-holds stretched or semi-arched to protect the finger joints. - Start easy: Don't rush into the most difficult exercises.
-Start with hanging with your feet on the floor or using a chair to take some of your weight off.
+holds stretched or semi-arched to protect the finger joints. - Start slowly: Don't rush into the most difficult exercises.
+Start with hanging deadlifts with your feet on the floor or using a chair to take some of your weight off.

-- Using elastic bands: To lighten the weight supported by your fingers and increase the duration of the suspensions without overloading, use elastic bands.
-This allows you to adapt the resistance and progress at your own pace without risking injury.
+- Using Elastic Bands: To lighten the weight on your fingers and increase the duration of your holds without overloading them, use elastic bands.
+This allows you to adjust the resistance and progress at your own pace without risking injury.

 Exercise ideas on hangboard